 a.
-Management view on share transaction of the bank at securities market -
+Management view on share transaction of the bank at securities market - b.
+Maximum, minimum and last share price of the bank including total number of shares traded and days of transaction during the quarter.

 The share transaction of the bank takes place in the secondary market of Nepal Stock Exchange through open share market operation.
 The management 's view on this is neutral.
+Its transactions in volume slightly decreased.